MindNode Triad

 1. As usual, first, go ahead and select a node.

-Clicking/tapping a node with a link will bring up a pop-over.
-Clicking/tapping it will open the link.
+Clicking/tapping a node with a link will bring up a pop-over to choose from whether to edit or open the link.

 Linking to other MindNode files

-On your Mac, navigate to the menu bar and select Advanced > Copy Link for Opening Document.
-On iOS, tap and hold the file in MindNode to open the context menu, select Share, and now Copy Link for Opening Document.
+On your Mac, navigate to the menu bar on top of your screen and select File > Copy Link to Document.
+On iOS, tap and hold the file in MindNode Next to open the context menu and select Copy Link to Document.
 Then, paste the link wherever you need it.

 Tasks